huangle63/DjangoWeb/README.md

 # DjangoWeb
-this is a learn project
+This is a learn project